fer-cp/rr_phd_dissertation/epistasis_dc/README.md

 # RR material for: _Testing for genetic interaction with distance correlation_

-Reproducible research material for chapter 3 of my PhD dissetation, whose content is collected in preprint
+Reproducible research material for Chapter 3 of my PhD dissetation, whose content is collected in preprint

 >_Testing for genetic interaction with distance correlation_
 >